locpham126/MuGen/README.md

 My mvp will allow the user to play music and generate unique images based on song input.

-I’ll build this project using Spring, Java, SQL DB, and Angular front end.
+I’ll build this project using Spring, Java, SQL DB, and React front end.